Antonio Martín y Coll: Works

-Though primarily an organist, Martín y Coll also wrote a pair of treatises (1714 and 1734).
-However, his modern fame rests on four volumes of the Flores de Música (Musical flowers), a compilation of hundreds of keyboard pieces, nearly all of them without an author.
-Since the pieces were probably famous at the time of the compilation, listeners would have known the composer.
+However, his modern fame rests on the volumes of the Flores de Música (Musical flowers); a large compilation of keyboard manuscripts, nearly all of them without an author.
+The collection's first four volumes contain more than 1850 keyboard compositions and comprises all of the forms and types of music then known in Spain, France, and Italy.
+It is speculated that some of the music was taken from the Melodías músicas by his teacher Lorente which was announced for publication but of which no extant documents have been located.
 Modern scholarship has been able to attribute a large number of the works to composers such as Corelli, Handel, Frescobaldi, Cabanilles, and Cabezón.
+This included both sacred music and secular music in all of its then existing genres.

 The fifth volume of the Flores de Música, called Ramillete oloroso: suabes flores de música para órgano, contains mostly organ music (as the title indicates).
-The works in this volume are generally assumed to be Martín y Coll's own compositions.
+Unlike the earlier four volumes which contained works by other composers, the works in this fifth volume were composed by Martín y Coll; consisting of 17 canciónes, 1 sinfonía al clarín, 225 versets, a Pange lingua, and one other work.
 Two of these works are variations on La Folia, a long Diferencias sobre las Folías and a shorter Folías.